addapptables/ng-template/README.md

 Addapptables has a fairly simple directory structure.
 All source code that you will need stays inside the /src folder.
 Once you build your app, a /dist folder will appear at the root which will contain the built app.
 You can simply upload the contents of it to your server to start running your app.

 ### Source Directory (/Src)
-The source folder has the general Angular CLI project structure along with an additional folder called /@addapptable which contains the core elements of the Addapptables.
+The source folder has the general Angular CLI project structure along with an additional folder called /@addapptable which contains the core elements of Addapptables.

 - /App
-This folder contains the AppComponent along with the following directories.
-Everything that being contained inside these folders are belong to your app and you can edit them however you like while building your app:
+This folder contains the AppComponent along with the bellow directories.
+Everything that these folders contains inside belongs to your app and you can edit them; however, if you prefer you can modify it while building your app:

 ### Directory layout
     .